10H-K/Pandas_School_District/README.md

 A) Setup:
   1. Importation of dependencies (Pandas and Path)
   2. Setting file path to target csv files (school data and student data)
-  3. Reading both csv data files, storing into Pandas DataFrames
+  3. Reading both csv files, storing into Pandas DataFrames
   4. Combination of DataFrames into single DataFrame

 B) District Summary: district's key metrics for budget and student performance